 These values are usually mentioned in the specs of sleeping pads.
 Those with higher values provide more warmth, whereas sleeping pads with R-value 1-2 will work better for a warm environment.

-2. What are the different types of sleeping pads for a hammock?
+2. What are the different types of best sleeping pads for hammocks?

 Sleeping pads come in three main types: